EpsilonKu/newm-atha/README.md

 ### Configuring

 The configuration works by evaluating the python config file and extracting the variables which the file exports.
-So basically you can do whatever you please to provide the configuration values, this is why certain config elements are callbacks.
+So basically you can do whatever you please to provide the configuration values, hence why certain config elements are callbacks.
 Some elements are hierarchical, to set these use Python dicts - e.g. for `x.y`:

 ```py
 x = {